Updated Date : 10.06.2024

 5. Blue Mosque

 Without question, the most famous mosque in Turkey is the Blue Mosque.
 With the Hagia Sophia located right in front of it, these two buildings create perfect harmony.
 Blue Mosque gets its name from the tiles inside of the predominantly blue mosque.
 The original name of the mosque is the name of the region, Sultanahmet.
 The Blue Mosque is also constructed as a complex.
 From the original complex, another standing building with the mosque is the Arasta Bazaar.
-After visiting the mosque, don't miss the Arasta Bazaar, located just behind the mosque.
-Inside the bazaar, if you have time, have a look at the Mosaic Museum as well.
+After visiting the mosque, don't miss the Arasta Bazaar, located just behind the mosque. inside the bazaar, if you have time, have a look at the Mosaic Museum as well.

-Learn more about the history of the Blue Mosque with a professional licensed guide with an Istanbul E-pass.
+Learn more about the history of the Blue Mosque with a professional licensed guide with an istanbul E-pass.

 6. Chora Mosque

-Majority of the travelers arriving in Istanbul miss this hidden gem.
+Majority of the travelers arriving in istanbul miss this hidden gem.
 Located outside of the center of the old city but easily accessible with public transportation, Chora Mosque offers a lot, especially for history lovers.
-You can see the whole bible on the walls of this mosque with mosaic and fresco works.
-If you come all the way here, another museum Tekfur Palace is also within walking distance.
-Being a late Roman Palace, Tekfur Palace is opened recently as a Roman Palace museum in Istanbul.
+You can see the whole bible on the walls of this mosque with mosaic and fresco works. if you come all the way here, another museum Tekfur Palace is also within walking distance.
+Being a late Roman Palace, Tekfur Palace is opened recently as a Roman Palace museum in istanbul.
 For lunch, you can choose Asitane Restaurant or Pembe Kosk, which is just on the side of Chora Mosque.

 7. Suleymaniye Mosque